Long-Range Longitudinal Electric Wave in Vacuum Radiated by Electric Dipole: Part I: Conclusion

 \section{Conclusion}

+The main contributions of the paper are the following.
+Firstly, radiation of the infinitesimal electric dipole with oscillating charge magnitudes, but fixed charge positions, was generalized for $\frac{d}{\lambda} \in \mathbb{N}$.
+Secondly, radiation due to electric current wave traveling in only one direction was obtained.
+Most of the linear antenna theories consider standing wave currents, which are composed of two current waves traveling in the opposite directions.
+Thirdly, contribution of the linear charge densities to radiation, generated along the thin wire due to sinusoidal current, was considered.
+Finally, power generated by longitudinal waves was calculated and compared with the transverse power.

-In this work existence of longitudinal electric waves, radiated by electric dipole when charge separation distance is much larger than wavelength, has been proven theoretically within the framework of classical electrodynamics.
+In this work existence of longitudinal electric waves, radiated by the electric dipole when charge separation distance is much larger than wavelength, has been proven theoretically within the framework of classical electrodynamics.
 By using the assumptions $\lambda \ll d \ll r$, the new results for radiation of an electric dipole were obtained, which are not studied in classical electrodynamics.
-These results generalize and extend the classical solution, and they indicate that under the above assumptions the classical electric dipole emits both long-range longitudinal electric and transverse electromagnetic waves.
+These results generalize and extend the classical solution, and they indicate that under the above assumptions the electric dipole emits both long-range longitudinal electric and transverse electromagnetic waves.
 For a specific values of the dipole system parameters the longitudinal and transverse electric fields are displayed.
 Total power emitted by electric and electromagnetic waves are calculated and compared.
-It was shown that under the assumption $d \ll \lambda$: a) classical solution correctly describes the transverse electromagnetic waves; b) transverse electromagnetic waves are dominant and longitudinal electric waves are negligible; c) total radiated power is proportional to the fourth degree of frequency and to the second degree of the charge separation distance; d) from classical solution it is known that most of the power is emitted perpendicular to electric dipole axis; e) our solution reduces to classical solution.
-In case $\lambda \ll d$: a) the classical solution is not valid and it overestimates the total radiated power; b) longitudinal electric waves are dominant and transverse electromagnetic waves are negligible; c) total radiated power is proportional to the third degree of frequency and to the charge separation distance; d) most of the power is emitted in a narrow beam along the dipole axis, thus emission of waves is focused as with lasers.
 It would be very interesting to observe these phenomena in experiments.
 Longitudinal electric waves could revolutionize wireless communication, remote power transmission and 5G communication technologies.